clearent/ClearentIdtechIOSFramework/README.md

 # Clearent IDTech IOS Framework

-This is an IOS Framework that works with the IDTech framework to handle credit card data for IDTECH VIVOpay reader.
+This IOS Framework works with the IDTech framework allowing you to handle credit card data form an IDTECH VIVOpay reader (VP3300).

-Carthage was chosen to bring the Clearent framework into your project because of its flexibility.
-Reference Carthage documentation here [Carthage](https://github.com/Carthage/Carthage).
+## Dependency Management.

-## Build the framework, build your app.
+You can use our [Clearent Cocoapod](https://github.com/clearent/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage).

-### Use Carthage ###
+### Carthage ###

 1 - Install Carthage if you have not done so. ex - brew install carthage.

 2 - Add your github credentials to XCode.

 3 - Add a Cartfile to your project (at root).
-Point to Clearent's private github repository for this framework by adding the following to your Cartfile
+Point to Clearent's github repository for this framework by adding the following to your Cartfile

     github "clearent/ClearentIdtechIOSFramework" == 1.0.26.4